overview/overview-server/znmeb-docker/README.md

     ./dev
     ```

-    `sync.bash` will sync the source to the Overview project master. `./dev` will start a developer build.
+    `./sync.bash` will sync the source to the Overview project master. `./dev` will start a developer build.
 The build takes a long time.
 When it's done it will start a local server and open a browser to localhost:9000.
 After a few more compiles you will see the Overview login page.
 Press <kbd>ctrl</kbd>+<kbd>C</kbd> to stop the server.
+Then close the browser tab.
+1. Type

+    ```
+    auto/clean-fully.sh
+    ./build overview-server.zip
+    ```

+    This will also take some time.
+As with the developer build, when it's done it will start a server on localhost:9000 and open a browser window / tab to the server.
+In this case it comes up in 'Example document sets' rather than in the login page.